Inktober Alternatives – Art Challenges for October

 Goretobers is an art challenge that gives artists a different and new drawing prompt every day that revolves around gore.

 First mentions I’ve found about Goretober are from 2014.
 Some artists try to combine inktober and goretober together.
-There’s no restrictions to any tools, you can use traditional or digital media.
+There are no restrictions to any tools, you can use traditional or digital media.

 OC tober is an art challenge that features “Own Characters”.
 It focuses on the characters you have created and include in your illustrations.
 Some artists have lots of “OC’s”, so this is a great opportunity to draw them, or introduce the new ones.